 The study has been covered by several media outlets, including State Smart Transportation Initiative (SSTI) and Streetsblog USA.

-Congratulations to Peter Chen for receiving the UConn College of Liberal Arts & Sciences (CLAS) 2025 Climate, Diversity, Equity, and Inclusion Strategic Goals Award.
+Peter Chen for receiving the UConn College of Liberal Arts & Sciences (CLAS) 2025 Climate, Diversity, Equity, and Inclusion Strategic Goals Award.
 Peter’s work leading DEI programs funded by CLAS have been examples for efforts he is now leading at the Graduate School.

 This award is well deserved.
 We thank you for your leadership.